009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 1.)
 Type in your terminal:

-- cd desktop
+* cd desktop
-- And your project path with git push at the end
+* And your project path with git push at the end
-- Before pushing you need to fetch and merge.
+* Before pushing you need to fetch and merge :heavy_check_mark:

 ![image](https://user-images.githubusercontent.com/83068247/122056101-91ac6300-cde9-11eb-9ed2-5768d8b7567e.png)